 Complete your account profile and add new apps

 You'll likely encounter Slackbot shortly after you start using Slack.
-By asking you just a few simple questions, Slackbot will help you fill out your profile on any Slack team you join.
+By asking you just a few simple questions, Slackbot will help you fill out your profile on any Slack workspace you join.

 Slackbot will also pop up whenever you set up a new app or service, like the first time you paste a Google Drive link into a channel or interact with an Asana task through the /asana command.